ben-phillips-5227/data-analyst-portfolio/projects/InvestigativeHealth_by_RUCC/README.md

         - % With Access to Exercise Opportunities
         - Food Environment Index
         - Mental Health Provider Rate
-I found that for both the HDI and LRI, the values were higher (worse) in the more rural counties, but for the ASI, it has highest (best) in the counties with an RUCC of 5, and the second highest were the counties with an RUCC of 7.

 ## Summary of Findings (from the 4 artifacts)